-June 19, 2013 - IMPORTANT NOTICE: If you're a current host or new applicant who is looking for host openings, please click on the Volunteer Openings page, and use our new SEARCH mechanism.
+If you are searching for available host assignments, please click on the Volunteer Openings page, and use our SEARCH mechanism.
 You can search by keyword, type of volunteer opportunity, location or available dates.
 If you don't find what you are looking for, please call us and leave a message on our Volunteer Hotline at 877-225-9803.
 We'll be in touch!

 Our park hosts are literally some of the most visible faces of our agency, helping visitors feel welcome, answering their questions and orienting them to the park and area.
 Common duties include selling ice and firewood, cleaning yurts or cabins, conducting tours, educating young campers through our Junior Ranger program, mowing lawns, repairing equipment and more.
 In return, parks provide hosts with a free campsite, usually with full hookup, for those who host for a minimum of one month.